pschlan/cron-job.org/docs/source/rest-api.rst

-403                 Forbidden: API key cannot be used from this origin 404                 Not found: The requested resource could not be found 409                 Conflict, e.g. because a resource already exists 429                 API key quota, resource quote or rate limit exceeded 500                 Internal server error
+403                 Forbidden: API key cannot be used from this origin 404                 Not found: The requested resource could not be found 409                 Conflict, e.g. because a resource already exists 429                 API key quota, resource quota or rate limit exceeded 500                 Internal server error
 ================    =======================================================